GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 See: gtk_tree_view_get_tooltip_context(), gtk_icon_view_get_tooltip_context()

+### Stop using GtkFileChooserButton

+The `GtkFileChooserButton` widget was removed, due to its shortcomings in the user interaction.
+You can replace it with a simple #GtkButton that shows a #GtkFileChooserNative dialog when clicked; once the file selection has completed, you can update the label of the #GtkButton with the selected file.

 ## Changes to consider after the switch

 GTK 4 has a number of new features that you may want to take